I

 III

-I have the dead again: I click my eyes And there are, mercurial ghosts, formed And so the dead do move, and shout, And pray, and cry, and And the eye on and one: the one shut Catches the dead.
-The pass by.
-God hovers us and shrieks We don't hear the slightest Can't see the slightest And we into our death and the second great death Whilst we chase and dream of a paradise without wings or sorrow, Christ's tears fall over Jerusalem.
-The curtains are groggy with damp, and the rails, and the tracks and the tacks, and the black and the bats, and the shrivelled shrill lights trip and laugh over the weeds and the blossoms, and throats open shut and sigh.
+I have caught the again: I click my eyes And there they are, ghosts, formed And so the dead do move, and shout, And pray, and cry, and And the eye click on and the one shut the dead.
+The clouds pass by.
+God hovers us and shrieks We don't hear the crackle see the slightest smiles And we blur our death and the second great death Whilst we chase chicks and dream of a paradise without wings or sorrow, Christ's tears fall over Jerusalem.
+The curtains are groggy with damp, and the rails, and the tracks and the tacks, and the black and the bats, and the shrivelled shrill lights trip and laugh over the weeds and the blossoms, and throats open and sigh.
 I am the moon and the sun, the rising and the setting, the first and final breaths, and the product of the stars.
 I am some immortal and pointless dust.
-Two bodies lie in bed for their brief moment together in eternity; the memory holds still; we watch the kiss the night and turn their backs on the Milky Way forever, as our eyes shower sweetness upon each other.
+Two bodies lie in bed for their brief moment together in eternity; the memory holds still; we watch the fireflies kiss the night and turn backs on the Milky Way forever, as our eyes shower sweetness upon each other.

 IV

-I caught a of your eyes Last night in a dream Awaking out of green field blue stars Your eyes arose like the spectres of I out the light and clicked fast the door The fell I had so thoughts, so many signs I made of nothing at all green dream was unreal; the crickets sing Across deserts and plains the feast shimmering teeth are marking the passing of time A falls; a bird shivers and sings, its beak stained with night gold: the dark is waiting, the darkness is hungry, The deep is angry, and the rings on A film descends, and the silent movies play Buster Keaton and rots, as Big Ben sings and boils On an endless swamp; the is treacle thick And calls us to prayer: paint God with your And haunted women with knives and kites And gauges and valves and make them weep hymns To and clumsy mortality whilst fish descend Remember, remember the burning Embedded in your chest: the watches TV And itself on blood and popcorn Now what I call decay decline and hard times Hard times, hard times, Mr. Lindsay, times and winter so croool: you have stopped my watch At the stroke of and call for the police But a time for tea and a time for expiring And the notice to quit is in the And you should know: Little cow and is gonna die
+I caught a glimpse of your Last night in a restless out of green field blue seas stars Your arose like the spectres of flowers I out the light and clicked fast the door The book I had so thoughts, so many signs I sense of nothing at all This dream was unreal; the crickets sing Across deserts and plains the lost Whose shimmering teeth are the passing of time A cloud falls; a bird shivers and sings, its beak with night Pure gold: the dark is waiting, the is hungry, The deep is angry, and the rings on A film screen descends, and the silent play Keaton falls and rots, as Big Ben sings and boils On an endless the silence is treacle thick And us to prayer: paint God with your blood And fill haunted women with and kites And gauges and valves and make them long hymns To gaseous and clumsy whilst fish descend Remember, the burning ember Embedded in your chest: the soul TV And gorges itself on blood and Now that's what I call decline and hard times Hard times, very times, Mr. Lindsay, Hard times and winter so you have stopped my watch At the of three and call for the police But a time for tea and a time for expiring And the to quit is in the post: And you know: your Little cow and calf is die

 V

-I was awake, Of new dystopias to run to and hide And new to wear And new bodies to And new to guzzle And how I The moon, and its of seeds The moon in your body The smell of your breathing And its taste in the sea in the south my feet Till it seemed as if they were of dew With of huge beauty Whilst mouselike breath was The hand upon my And one each I came nearer To my silly and end
+I was awake, Of new dystopias to run to and hide And new to wear And new bodies to And new lies to And how I The moon, and its sheets of The moon tiding in body The of your blood breathing And its in the sea in the south shining my feet Till it seemed as if were made of dew With pearls of beauty Whilst mouselike breath was The hand upon my And one each breath I came To my silly and end

 VI

-All long long the fly-dance and the thumbthick twilight The thought of you And laughing with me Typecast and Smudged ghost There is a love so So and risen: Torment, black Slumbering between our And the lies we wove I knew essence once At our time the sunset and I touched you In the slanting room, south of the past Between your belly and This was a temporary paradise. as we created it And destroyed in So much is lacking now I dreamt for your bit lips, like waves In the ecstatic arch of You and the night, you and the You and tomorrow, you and the Stay away: stay away: away: What we want we have And wanting all the I slept on and lines and texts Of want, staring at the time And finally lost you finally lost you finally As the moon down and wept.
+All long long Under the and the thumbthick twilight The thought of you And laughing with me Typecast and Smudged ghost is a love so profound So broken and Torment, black Slumbering between our And the lies we thoughtlessly I your essence once At our time the sunset and I touched you In the slanting room, just of the past Between belly and thighs: This was a temporary paradise.
+Lost as we it And in tasting So blood is lacking now I dreamt for your bit lips, like waves In the ecstatic of evening: You and the night, you and the You and tomorrow, you and the Stay away: stay stay away: What we want we have And wanting all the I on words and lines and texts Of want, staring at the time And finally lost you finally finally you finally As the moon swept and wept.

 VII

-morning: How are you?
-I have to say I saw you dreaming of Of wars, bigger walls: I am pleased to houses are dead Your are full of flame The are dead and the butterflies fall God is The is in the air And from the I at us all
+Good morning: How are I called to say I saw you of conquests Of large wars, bigger I am to say: houses are dead Your children are of flame The horses are dead and the fall God is The is in the air And the depths I at us all

-Good The of smoke arise Arise arise of eyes of eyes sons are suffocating their sisters And painting on the walls tongues dipped in blood Arise full of eyes of eyes And the depths I to us all
+Good The clouds of arise Arise arise full of eyes of Your sons are suffocating their And eyes on the walls With dipped in blood Arise full of eyes of eyes And from the I to us all

-morning I seen the face that lies I seen the lips that smile With smiles arise arise Look look: I have read a a book That has spelt out the
+morning I have the face that lies I seen the lips that smile With smiles arise arise look: I have read a book a book That has spelt out the

-And the depths I see a king arise With on his forehead eyes eyes And he is on a horse a horse a With a train of behind its hooves And I say from my depths I seen a story emerge from a cloud of wings Arise arise from from eyes And a is sss6een is sss6een is sss6een
+And the depths I see a king arise With on his forehead many eyes And he is on a horse a a horse With a of smoke behind its hooves And I say from my depths I have seen a story emerge a cloud of wings Arise arise from from eyes And a number is is sss6een is sss6een

-From the beauty And from the loss the depths from the depths I have and added and have seen you all Your children are dead and for you
+the depths beauty And from the depths the depths from the depths I have called and added and have you all Your are dead and waiting for you

-The sun has just set You And behind it the moondfaced pearl; white: opaline mouth of hopes, of dreams, of fur Catching the that dust in the dusk Caused you to open and sign Goodbye to us all in the white In the eyewhite, skullwhite In the bed, Amongst the Rita, ora pro nobis I at you And the earth Hid concrete and cruelty Credo quia est the dead rise, rise, rise And in the blink, in the Of your eye, Rita, I saw you dart, as an eclipse Whilst the twilight made a All your passing And I saw and was
+The sun has already set You And behind it the disc Blue; white: opaline mouth of hopes, of dreams, of fur Catching the moths Trail dust in the Caused you to open and sign Goodbye to us all in the room In the eyewhite, room In the bed, the dead: Santa Rita, ora pro I at you And the earth Hid concrete and cruelty Credo impossibile est the dead rise, rise, rise And in the blink, in the Of eye, Santa Rita, I saw you dart, dark as an Whilst the made a rainbow All around your And I saw and was

 IX

-In You are As the tip of the tongue towards the teeth And the waters of dream around You are You are there and silently You are the of the wave And birds, all birds, reel in the face at dawn Where and terrible armies surge And foreign towns collapse under the weight of prophesied All the dead advance, armies, for the Blood, the Sign, the Wound And The animals all sorted too I have judge me at God's hand And the cats arise from the dirt and the filth And the starving and the The tortured the tortured the I see them at before I drift During my sleep they and play And chase or Children or Giants They cards and click their eyes They laugh, and tea at six They as they tumble And TEETH the size of cloudbursts And grip us and take us down to the And we sigh and and
+In You are As the tip of the tongue collapses towards the And the of dream mass around You are You are there and silently You are the of the wave And birds, all birds, in the distance face at dawn Where profound and terrible surge And foreign towns collapse under the weight of terrors All the advance, great armies, for the Blood, the Sign, the Wound And The animals all Fishes too I have judge me at God's hand And the that arise from the dirt and the filth And the and the scabby The the tortured the tortured I see them at before I drift During my sleep they and play And chase or Children or Giants They cards and click their eyes They laugh, and tea at six They laugh as they And have TEETH the of cloudbursts And grip us and take us to the Deep And we sigh and and

-You will the Kingdom With a bow and a You will the Kingdom I caught and tortured Time And I
+You reach the Kingdom With a bow and a You reach the Kingdom I have caught and tortured And I

-We are surrounded for the last 2000 years by a VAST EMPIRE OF DEATH and OF BLOOD: this was all after the Crucifixion: i uflow tou yeou: plhrhw kai elhyeiaw.
-So try to remove whatever may dream or spill or seed or spread on breath: Or your silence will into the something you wished to avoid It will be seen fine day, all right, yes, all right: "I will make you mine,", just you and I, whilst our breaths between us and spiral off to mausoleums of desires and hopes.
-When my pass into the great goodbye before my eyes And I too move with them: without sound, just Left through the streets, and the ears: And the souls of the people who were me: I was in them And they were in me.
-And off they go, a in their hands, A glint in their eye, and I see tambourines clapping out The pavine carnival "now you see'em, now you don't" I did not want the world to and I have seen it rush past me As a ferocious fury, but such angelic fury, and I was taking the Temperature of a thousand of mind: I might take you now, but perhaps I shall wait till the postman comes for toast and - With notes of the obsequies at 12 - With your teeth on edge at the faint sound of the swans charging at the trees that you built on and killed under and dreamt under With beloved in that first and last virginal Summer When you entered this of blood and belief And coupled under the Sun And gave birth to children in your
+We are surrounded for the last 2000 years by a VAST EMPIRE OF DEATH and EMPIRE OF this was all after the Crucifixion: i uflow tou yeou: xaritow kai elhyeiaw.
+So try to remove whatever may dream or spill or seed or spread on your Or your silence will seep the something you wished to avoid It will be seen some fine day, all right, yes, all "I will make you mine,", you and I, whilst our breaths pass between us and spiral off to mausoleums of desires and hopes.
+When my friends pass into the great before my eyes And I too move with them: without sound, just Left floating the streets, and the ears: And the of the people who were with me: I was in them And were in me.
+And off they go, a pint in their hands, A glint in their eye, and I see tambourines drearily out The pavine march: "now you see'em, now you don't" I did not want the world to stop; and I have seen it past me As a ferocious fury, but such angelic fury, and I was taking the Temperature of a thousand changes of mind: I might take you now, but perhaps I wait till the postman comes for toast and - With notes of the obsequies at 12 - With your teeth on at the faint sound of the swans charging at the trees that you built swings on and killed under and dreamt under With your beloved in that first and last Summer When you entered this world of and belief And under the Tropical Sun And gave to children in your cries

 I am to die.
 I am to die.
 I am to die.